rhiever/ipython-notebook-workshop/README.md

 ### Run IPython Notebook

 Now you should be ready to enjoy IPython Notebook!
 Enter the following command in the Terminal to fire it up: `ipython notebook --pylab=inline`

+# Practice Data

+I have included a data file with this tutorial titled `parasite_data.csv`, courtesy of <a href="http://luiszaman.com/">Luis Zaman</a>.
+Please note that this is unpublished data, and is *only meant to be used for the purposes of this workshop*.
+Email Luis Zaman directly if you want to use it for something else.

+The data has 3 columns:

+* Virulence

+* Replicate

+* ShannonDiversity

+For our purposes, all we care is that the first two columns (`Virulence` and `Replicate`) are the experimental predictors, and the third column (`ShannonDiversity`) is the measured response from the experiment.
+Thus, we are interested in what effects `Virulence` and/or `Replicate` have on the measured `ShannonDiversity`.
+Talk to Luis if you want to know more about the data.

+What interesting statistical analyses could we do with these data?